-During the 2018-2019 fiscal year Friendly City Food Co-op was again profitable, allowing for patronage dividends to be paid out for the fourth year in a row.
+During the 2020-2021 fiscal year Friendly City Food Co-op was again profitable, allowing for patronage dividends to be paid out for the sixth year in a row.
 The Board of Directors voted to authorize the pay-out of 20% of the store profits derived from sales to owners in the form of patronage dividends.
-The other 80% will be retained for re-investment in the co-op’s future success (potential expansion, debt repayment).
+The other 80% will be retained for re-investment in the co-op’s future success.

 Frequently Asked Questions

 When Co-ops make a profit, the Board may vote to declare a percentage of the surplus to the Owners.
 The profit is allocated in direct proportion to a co-op Owner’s purchases in that fiscal year and the allocation is called a “Patronage Dividend.”
 Simply put– the more you shop, the more you receive.